They were replaced by Junior ISAs, with many parents and guardians choosing to transfer money saved in the Child Trust Fund into a Junior ISA instead.

 There's one exception to that, but it's not one we want to occur: should the child become terminally ill or die, the money can be accessed early, or by someone else.

 Once the named account holder reaches 18, the money is theirs to do with as they wish.
-Some might have lofty ideas about using it to pay for university, others may want to blow it all.
+Some might want to use it to pay for university, others may want to withdraw the money to get started on a business venture.

 But they don't have to touch it at all.